10 Reasons Why You Will Love a Dachshund

-Wild canids have a territory over which they regularly hunt.
-As hunters, Dachshunds are especially likely to roam and hunt.
+Wild canines have a territory over which they regularly hunt.
+As hunters, Dachshunds especially likely to roam and hunt.
 Unfortunately, unless you live on hundreds of acres, this means wandering into roads and neighbors' yards.

 Dachshunds search out, follow, and kill prey.
 That's what they were bred to do.
 They'll chase cats, trail rabbits, and dispatch rodents given half a chance.
 It's your job not to give them that chance.

 Unfortunately, young dachshunds may perfect their skills on your new shoes, antique furniture, and feather pillows.

-Even adults enjoy chewing, but usually, you can redirect it to more acceptable targets, such as chew toys and rawhides.
+Even adult dachshunds enjoy chewing, but usually, you can redirect it to more acceptable targets, such as chew toys and rawhides.

-It's not that they are amoral kleptomaniacs.
+It's not that they are kleptomaniacs.
 It's that dogs evolved as hunters and scavengers.

 Anything left unguarded was fair game and ended up in a smart dog's mouth.